rapid7/le_node/README.md

     mocha test/logentries.test.js

 The acceptance tests (these push actual data to the live logentries.com service) are simple node scripts, and are in the _accept_ folder.
-Copy the _accept/conf.js_ file to _accept/conf.mine.js_ and add your logentries.com user keys.
+Copy the _accept/conf.js_ file to _accept/conf.mine.js_ and add the token for your log file.
 Run directly:

     node live.accept.js